Age of Discovery: Economic impact in Europe

-From China the major exports were silk and porcelain, adapted to meet European tastes.
-The Chinese export porcelains were held in such great esteem in Europe that, in English, china became a commonly-used synonym for porcelain.
-Kraak porcelain (believed to be named after the Portuguese carracks in which it was transported) was among the first Chinese ware to arrive in Europe in mass quantities.
-Only the richest could afford these early imports, and Kraak often featured in Dutch still life paintings.
-Soon the Dutch East India Company established a lively trade with the East, having imported 6 million porcelain items from China to Europe between the years 1602 to 1682.
-The Chinese workmanship impressed many.
-Between 1575 and 1587 Medici porcelain from Florence was the first successful attempt to imitate Chinese porcelain.
-Although Dutch potters did not immediately imitate Chinese porcelain, they began to do it when the supply to Europe was interrupted, after the death of Wanli Emperor in 1620.
+From China, the major exports were silk and porcelain, adapted to meet European tastes.
+The Chinese export porcelains were held in such great esteem in Europe that, in English, china became a commonly used synonym for porcelain.
+Kraak porcelain was among the first Chinese ware to arrive in Europe in significant quantities; only the richest could afford these early imports.
+Soon the Dutch East India Company established trade with the East, having imported 6 million porcelain items from China to Europe between the years 1602–82.
 Kraak, mainly the blue and white porcelain, was imitated all over the world by potters in Arita, Japan and Persia—where Dutch merchants turned when the fall of the Ming dynasty rendered Chinese originals unavailable—and ultimately in Delftware.
 Dutch and later English Delftware inspired by Chinese designs persisted from about 1630 to the mid-18th century alongside European patterns.

 Antonio de Morga (1559–1636), a Spanish official in Manila, listed an extensive inventory of goods that were traded by Ming China at the turn of the 16th to 17th century, noting there were "rarities which, did I refer to them all, I would never finish, nor have sufficient paper for it".
-After noting the variety of silk goods traded to Europeans, Ebrey writes of the considerable size of commercial transactions: In one case a galleon to the Spanish territories in the New World carried over 50,000 pairs of silk stockings.
+Ebrey writes of the considerable size of commercial transactions: In one case a galleon to the Spanish territories in the New World carried over 50,000 pairs of silk stockings.
 In return China imported mostly silver from Peruvian and Mexican mines, transported via Manila.
 Chinese merchants were active in these trading ventures, and many emigrated to such places as the Philippines and Borneo to take advantage of the new commercial opportunities.